marciovai/marciovai.github.io/_posts/2020-08-12-easy-deploy-of-machine-learning-models.md

 RUN mkdir external_lib
 ```

-Nothing out of the extraordinary here, just updating the libraries, installing pip and all the Python libraries will be used from ```requirements.txt```.
+Nothing out of the extraordinary here, just updating the libraries, installing pip and all the Python libraries will be used from ```requirements.txt```, so make sure to map your environment packages inside it.
 One thing worth noting here is the ```COPY``` command, which basically takes the file from the local directory where the ```Dockerfile``` being executed is located and copies it to the container.

 To build the container call the following command on a terminal where Docker is
 acessible from.
 This will go through the container definition and build it as ```model_api```.